The Best Splitboard Climbing Skins

 Criteria for Evaluation

 Many splitboarders started out as snowboarders and might not have any experience on skis.
 Even the worst gliding skins glide forward much better than snowshoes and thus often feel great.
 In reality, not all skins slide forward as easily and this resistance actually adds significantly to the amount of energy required to move the skins.
 Over the course of a big day, relatively small increases in gliding efficiency result in travelling further, faster, and arriving with more energy to enjoy the down.
 In general, nylon/mohair mix skins have better glide than straight nylon skins.
-The Jones Universal and G3 Alpinist had the best glide in our review.
+The Jones Nomad and G3 Alpinist had the best glide in our review.

 Experienced backcountry skiers and splitboarders with good skinning technique can actually climb extremely well and quite efficiently using skins that compromise some grip for improved glide.
 To say this a different way, good technique can make up for skins that provide less grip, but it can't overcome skins that have less glide.
 While some experienced backcountry skiers and splitboarders are content to stick with nylon skins that grip great, many others experiment with nylon/mohair mixes that provide for more efficient travel.

 Skins need to grip the snow as you climb up.
 The Voile splitboard skins and G3 High Traction skins provided the most grip in our review.
 Ideally we would all climb expertly low angle fresh skin tracks on powder days with no switchbacks, where grip is less critical.
 In reality we often climb overly steep, slick skin tracks and having the most grip possible feels great in these situations.